 This pushes the body into ‘full alert’ mode, forcing the adrenals to produce extra amounts of hormones to respond to this heightened state of stress.

 Following this state of alert, the body will need 24-48 hours to recover from this overactive phase, so it begins to down-regulate the over-stimulated mechanisms.
-The person will feel more tired and want to rest, while internally the hormones involved become resistant to more stimulation.
+The person will feel more tired and want to rest, while internally the hormones involved become resistant to more stimulation. - THE RESISTANCE STAGE.

 If the chronic stress is continued on long enough then the adrenals begin to adapt and to re-build themselves to deal with the added workload.
 This stage of resistance can last for many months or even 10-20+ years.
-This prolonged hyperadrenic response can exhaust and deplete the adrenals, leading to stage 3.
+This prolonged hyperadrenic response can exhaust and deplete the adrenals, leading to stage 3. - THE EXHAUSTION STAGE.

 This prolonged alarm reaction known as hypernatremia will eventually lead to hyponatremia, the point where the person loses the ability to adapt to stress.
 Essentially, the body can no longer handle any further stress and the person may experience a total collapse of body function or specific organs or systems.
 Professional medical treatment is necessary here.